TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 ## **How to use the GUI** ##

-- Download and unpack the toolbox files and execute them with an installed and veryfied Matlab version.
-Now you can eihter double click the Neuromod_Toolbox_GUI.mlapp file, which opens Matlab and subsequently the GUI.
-You can also 'cd' into the folder you saved the files at with the matlab command window, right click the Neuromod_Toolbox_GUI.mlapp file in the current folder window and click on run.
-The last option is to type the following into the matlab command window while being in the folder containing the GUI:
+- Download and unpack the toolbox files, then run them using a verified and installed version of MATLAB.
+You have several options to launch the GUI:
+  1. Double-click the 'Neuromod_Toolbox_GUI.mlapp' file, which will automatically open MATLAB and the GUI.
+  2. Alternatively, use the MATLAB command window to navigate (cd) to the folder where you saved the files.
+Then, right-click the Neuromod_Toolbox_GUI.mlapp file in the current folder window and select "Run."
+  3. Finally, you can also launch the GUI by typing the following command into the MATLAB command window while in the folder containing the GUI:

 ```matlab
 Neuromod_Toolbox_GUI